ploynawapan/ploynawapan.github.io/_teaching/2022-Summer-Teaching.md

 collection: teaching
 type: "Summer teaching"
 excerpt: <img src='/images/POSN1_ad.jpeg' width='150' height='270' align="right" hspace="20"> I'm very honored to be invited as a lecturer to help prepare high school students at Benchama Maharat School for the POSN 1 camp this year.
 Please visit this page to find the lecture notes and solutions I used in my teaching (Everything is in Thai).
-permalink: /teaching/2020-2019-Winter-Program-2
+permalink: /teaching/2022-Summer-Teaching
 venue: "Benchama Maharat School, Ubon Ratchatani, Thailand"
 date: 2022-06-29
-location: "Brattleboro, VT, USA"
+location: "Ubon Ratchathani, Thailand"
 ---

 pdfs of the lecture notes used in class: